iris-hep/iris-hep.github.io/_codas-hep-instructors/2024/iosborne.md

 ---

 ## My research:
-I conduct cutting-edge computational and data science research aimed at unlocking discoveries in fundamental physics.
-My current projects include developing CMS software (CMSSW) and enhancing the Awkward Array library for more efficient data manipulation.
+I am a Research Software Engineer specializing in open-source software development within the Python ecosystem and Julia for fundamental physics.
+My work focuses on designing and optimizing software for high-energy physics (HEP) data analysis.

+In the past, I contributed extensively to CMS software (CMSSW), particularly in geometry description, simulation, and event display.
+My expertise spans software architecture, numerical optimization, and large-scale scientific computing, with a strong focus on enhancing data analysis tools for physics research.

 ## My expertise is:
    - *Programming Languages:* C++, Python, Julia
-   - *Technologies:* Awkward Array, Numba, Just-in-Time compilation
+   - *Technologies:* Awkward Array, Numba, Just-in-Time Compilation
    - *Integration:* Python integration with other languages
+   - *Software Development:* Open-source contributions in Python and Julia ecosystems
+   - *Scientific Computing:* Geometry modeling, simulation, event visualization
-   - *Configuration & Distribution:* Managing and deploying complex software environments
+   - *Configuration & Deployment:* Managing and distributing complex software environments

 ## A problem I'm grappling with:
 I am currently focused on integrating Awkward Array with Numba to optimize performance through Just-in-Time compilation techniques.
 Additionally, I am exploring Python on GPU to leverage parallel computing power for complex data analysis.

 ## I've got my eyes on:
-I am actively exploring the capabilities of Julia for high-performance computing and its potential applications in fundamental physics.
+   - High-performance computing (HPC) applications in fundamental physics
+   - Large-scale parallelism and deep storage hierarchies for HEP data
+   - Julia’s potential for optimizing scientific computing workflows

 ## I want to know more about:
-I am keen to deepen my understanding of large-scale parallelism and the implementation of advanced deep storage hierarchies for high-energy physics (HEP) applications.
+To further improve my work, I am keen to deepen my understanding of:

+   - Optimizing data movement and storage for large-scale scientific workflows
+   - Heterogeneous computing to leverage CPUs, GPUs, and specialized accelerators
+   - Efficient memory management strategies for structured and unstructured data
+   - Scalable distributed systems that handle massive physics datasets

+By exploring these areas, I aim to contribute to more efficient and scalable computational solutions for HEP.